open/close all folders

 - Global Currency/We Will Spend Credits in the Future: The Galactic Credit is the human currency, but they've managed to convince all other races to use it as well.
 Averted in some text quests.

-- Humanoid Aliens: All other Coalition races.
+- Humanoid Aliens: All races except humans.